- a large mass of stone forming a hill, cliff, promontory, or the like.

 Meaning "cause to sway back and forth" is from late 13c.
 Intransitive sense from late 14c.
 For popular music senses, see rock (v.2).
 Related: Rocked; rocking.
 To rock the boat in the figurative sense "stir up trouble" is from 1914.
 Rock-a-bye first recorded 1805 in nursery rhyme.

 "to dance to popular music with a strong beat," 1948 (first attested in song title "We're gonna rock"), from rock (v.1), in earlier blues slang sense of "to cause to move with musical rhythm" (1922); often used at first with sexual overtones (cf. 1922 song title "My Man Rocks Me (with One Steady Roll)").
 Sense developed early 1950s to "play or dance to rock and roll music."
 Related: Rocked; rocking.
 Rocksteady, Jamaican pop music style (precursor of reggae), is attested from 1969.

-- American gynecologist and obstetrician who helped develop the first effective oral contraceptive.
+- American gynecologist and obstetrician who helped develop the first effective oral contraceptive in 1954.

 - A relatively hard, naturally occurring mineral material.
 Rock can consist of a single mineral or of several minerals that are either tightly compacted or held together by a cementlike mineral matrix.
 The three main types of rock are igneous, sedimentary, and metamorphic.

 - A piece of such material; a stone.